 - We commit to holistically reviewing all applicants with an understanding of the complexity the pandemic has introduced in everyone’s educational experiences

 - We commit to equitable and antiracist practices.
 We recognize that historically marginalized applicants are potentially experiencing an even greater degree of the burden associated with the current state of affairs

 - Uncertainty about the future can cause intolerable anxiety.
 It is our joy and our commitment to you to ensure that you are as successful as possible this interview season.
 We are here to address any concerns that you may have, big or small.
 Please do not hesitate to reach out at firstname.lastname@example.org.

-For information about managing intolerable anxiety, we recommend this podcast developed by our Vice Chair for Education, Dr. Kaz Nelson.
+For information about managing intolerable anxiety, we recommend this podcast developed by faculty member Dr. Kaz Nelson.

 PGY2, PGY3 or PGY4

 Typically, such applicants are considered only if there is an opening in the program or the applicant has outstanding credentials and is seeking a specific experience offered at the University of Minnesota.